GuanceCloud/datakit/internal/export/doc/en/inputs/promtail.md

 ---

-Start an HTTP endpoint to listen and receive promtail log data and report it to Guance Cloud.
+Start an HTTP endpoint to listen and receive Promtail log data and report it to Guance Cloud.

 ## Configuration {#config}